Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- This season, in four home games, Las Vegas has hit the over three times.
+- This season, Las Vegas has gone over the total in three of four home games.

-- Kansas City is 2-2 overall, with two wins against the spread, on the road.

-- The Chiefs have two wins ATS (2-2) away from home as 2.5-point favorites or more.
+- The Chiefs have two wins ATS (2-2) away from home as 3-point favorites or more.

 - Kansas City has gone over the total twice in four away games this season.